 |Density||21.45 g/cm3||12 g/cm3|

 Investing in platinum and palladium can be a great way to diversify your investment portfolio.
 They are both tangible, finite substances that should hold their value well over time.
-Notably, platinum and palladium were not confiscated during the nationalization of gold and silver by President Roosevelt.
-However, we believe that for most investors, gold and silver offer a better opportunity for investment.
-If you are looking to invest in platinum and/or palladium, send us a note.
+Notably, platinum and palladium were not confiscated during the nationalization of gold and silver by President Franklin D. Roosevelt, and there appears to be little risk of this happening in the future.
+However, we believe that, for most investors, gold and silver still offer a better opportunity for investment.
+If you are looking to make a palladium and/or platinum investment, send us a note.
 We love to hear from our investors, and if there are specific products you’d like to see in our catalog, we’re open to increasing our offerings.